astropy/astropy-APEs/APE9.rst

 objects, the result should be:

 1. the boolean result of the default boolean combination of the two masks

-1. For bitplane masks:
+2. For bitplane masks:
-the boolean result of matched bit planes (by label) for those that have matche and simple propagation of bitplanes that don’t match.
+the boolean result of matched bit planes (by label) for those that have matches and simple propagation of bitplanes that don’t match.
 An error results if the total required bit planes exceeds 64 (until larger int sizes are supported universally in numpy or we build an interface to a higher dimensionality of int arrays to support more bit planes).

-2. For all other masks the result is a boolean array combination of the default callable mask for each of the two inputs.
+3. For all other masks the result is a boolean array combination of the default callable mask for each of the two inputs.
 In the case of a bit plane combined with any other type of mask, the boolean will be applied to each bitplane.